negin513/xarray/doc/user-guide/indexing.rst

     ind = xr.DataArray([["a", "b"], ["b", "a"]], dims=["a", "b"])
     da.loc[:, ind]  # same as da.sel(y=ind)

-These methods may also be applied to ``Dataset`` objects
+These methods may also be applied to ``Dataset`` objects.

+Vectorized indexing also works with ``isel``, ``loc``, and ``sel``:

 .. ipython:: python

     ds = da.to_dataset(name="bar")
     ds.isel(x=xr.DataArray([0, 1, 2], dims=["points"]))

-Vectorized indexing may be used to extract information from the nearest grid cells of interest, for example, the nearest climate model grid cells to a collection specified weather station latitudes and longitudes.
+Vectorized (or pointwise) indexing may be used to extract information from the nearest grid cells of interest, for example, the nearest climate model grid cells to a collection specified weather station latitudes and longitudes.

-To trigger vectorized indexing behavior you will need to provide the selection dimensions with a new shared output dimension name.
-In the example below, the selections of the closest latitude and longitude are renamed to an output dimension named "points":
+In the following example, we use pointwise indexing to extract the air temperature at the grid cells nearest to the target latitudes and longitudes ( for example observation sites).
+For this, we first create DataArray objects for the latitude and longitude of the observation sites using a shared dimension name ``points``, and then use them to index the DataArray air_temperature:

 .. ipython:: python